 Thrush cannot be treated with probiotic products.
 But in the near future, we might get a cure for this delicate problem.
 In 2000, a number of pharmaceutical companies started working on a vaccine against candidiasis.
 The main principle is based on the study of the immune response against fungal pathogens.

 Myth #3: Sexual Partners Must also be Treated

 Recent research shows that thrush is not an STD and is very rarely passed on through sexual contact.
-Therefore, the physician can prescribe treatment for the partner only if he has such complaints, like itching and burning, white or gray patches, and atypical discharge.
+Therefore, the physician can prescribe treatment for the partner only if he has such complaints, as itching and burning, white or gray patches, and atypical discharge.
 If there are no symptoms, the healthy partner does not need local or systemic antifungal medications.